jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 My ESP-Now messages are "unnecessary" long as it would only require a few bytes to send sensor data.
 However, I have standardized on a more general and longer format as the extra time to transmit has low impact on energy consumption and battery lifetime.

 The energy consumption can be divided into 3 classes.
-1. Deep Sleep period (50-500uA or much more) 2.
+1. Deep Sleep period (50-300uA, or much more) 2.
 Wake time reading sensor etc with WiFi off (15-30mA), 3.
 Sending data with WiFi on (70-150mA).
-With a deep sleep period of 5 mins between sensor readings and transmissions, it is the Deep Sleep period which is the major energy consumer for most standard ESP boards.
-Why it is very important to choose a board, or module, with as low deep sleep current as possible.
-D1 Mini Pro V2.0 is the best standard board I have tested.
+With a deep sleep period of 5 mins between sensor readings and transmissions, it is the Deep Sleep period which is the major energy consumer for the better ESP boards.
+It is therefore very important to use a board, or module, with as low deep sleep current as possible.
+D1 Mini Pro V2.0.0 is the best standard board I have tested.

-(I have a FireBeetle ESP8266 IoT under test and evaluation which looks promising.
-Building your own sensor with a naked ESP-module without USB drivers and LDO would lower the deep sleep current potential.
-It would also be possible to disable sensors by SW or HW during sleep, but I have only tested this very little and with no resulting battery lifetime improvements.)
+_Note.
+I have a FireBeetle ESP8266 IoT Microcontroller board under test and evaluation which looks very promising with potentially longer battery performance.
+Other "HW-fixing" alternatives would be; using naked ESP modules with no USB and LDO chips, disabled LDO's on standard boards to provide your own more efficient LDO, etc. I have not tried much with such HW alternatives but that should reduce the deep sleep currents further for even longer battery life times._

-Best lifetime performance has been observed with the LOLIN SHT30 temp and humid sensor, using a modified library driver.
+Best lifetime performance has been observed using a LOLIN SHT30 Temp and Humid sensor, using a modified driver library.
 The DS18B20 temp sensor comes very close by.
-Then BME280, which consumes a bit more current with a noticeable shorter lifetime.
-DHT11, -21 and -22 all consumes more power with shorter battery lifetime and also produce much more false readings and/or stops reading, especially for outdoor use.
+The BME280, draws a bit more current with a noticeable shorter lifetime.
+DHT11, DHT21 and DHT22 all consumes more power with shorter battery lifetime and also produce much more false readings and/or stops reading, especially for outdoor use.

 ![](https://github.com/jonasbystrom/ESP-Now-Sensor-system-with-WiFi/blob/main/img/esp-now-temp-sensor-with-solar-panel.png)